Arizona State rallies to knock off No. 22 Arizona 66-65

 Arizona went flat after building its big league, allowing the Sun Devils get to back in the game and a split in the season series.

-Arizona State bounced back from its letdown in Tucson, rallying from a huge deficit to pick up one of its biggest wins of the season.
+Arizona State bounced back from its letdown in Tucson, rallying from a huge deficit and making the biggest plays down the stretch.

 UP NEXT